Tricolore Salad with Oranges is inspired by the colors of the Italian flag:

 This beautiful salad is so refreshing!
 It’s perfect even in the winter because oranges are really at their best in the winter months.
 Imagine how gorgeous this would be with blood oranges!

-The oranges in the salad are “supremed”, meaning they are segmented without their membranes.
+The oranges in the salad are “supremed”, meaning they are segmented or sectioned without their membranes.
 This is easier than it sounds and we will walk you through it below.

 Traditional Types of Lettuce for Tricolore Salad